Candling Chicken Eggs – Is A Chick Growing In There?

 candling box

 You guys, this is so exciting!
 It’s almost as good as seeing a sonogram!
-The light shines through the eggshell, and if it’s fertile, you will see a little chick growing (and moving) inside!
+The light shined through the eggshell, and we saw a little chick growing (and moving) inside!
 I squealed with excitement when I saw that first little chick moving within its shell.

-I wish we would have candled our eggs sooner, though.
-Ours have been incubating for two weeks now, so the chicks are quite developed.
+I wish we would have candled some of our eggs sooner, though.
+Some of ours have been incubating for two weeks now, so the chicks are quite developed.
 Once the chicks are so far along, they appear to be a large dark mass within the shell.

 Some of mine moved, so it was easy to tell that a chick was alive in there.
-But others just looked like a dark shadow.
-I’ve had a very hard time distinguishing between good eggs and bad ones.
+But others just looked like an impenetrable dark shadow.
+I’ve had a very hard time distinguishing between good eggs and bad ones at this stage.

-It wouldn’t be such a big deal to just leave them alone, but I read that the bad ones can rot and actually explode- spreading bad bacteria all over the other eggs, and making a big, stinky mess in the incubator!!
+It wouldn’t be such a big deal to just leave them alone and not worry, but the bad ones can rot and actually explode- spreading bad bacteria all over the other eggs, and making a big, stinky mess in the incubator!!
 So I definitely want to get the infertile ones out.

 There are some eggs that I think are bad, but dang, I’d hate to throw one out if it’s actually alive!!
 I’m gonna have to candle them again and really take a close look to determine whether they are in fact growing or not.